rzhade3/filetype/README.md

 Simple
 ------

-You may notice how basic Filetype is, all it's doing is check the file name or file extension.
+You may notice how basic Filetype is, all it's doing is checking the file name or file extension.
 Well, that's its intention, it was built for nothing more.
 If you want more advanced information, check out the [mime-types](http://mime-types.rubyforge.org/) library.